oveee92/oveee92.github.io/docs/ssh_dynamic_forward.md

 if you need access to services in multiple separated zones.

-## Done
+!!! success Done!

     You can now browse whatever you would have access to on the remote server, as long as you:

-1. have opened an SSH session to it
+    1. Have opened an SSH session to it
-2. open it in the relevant container
+    2. Open it using the relevant MultiAccount container